Troilus: Description in medieval texts

 There never was goten suche another.

-The boy who in the ancient texts was never Achilles' match has now become a young knight, a worthy opponent to the Greeks.

 Knight and war leader

 In the medieval and renaissance tradition, Troilus is one of those who argue most for war against the Greeks in Priam's council.
 In several texts, for example the Laud Troy Book, he says that those who disagree with him are better suited to be priests.
 Guido, and writers who follow him, have Hector, knowing how headstrong his brother can be, counsel Troilus not to be reckless before the first battle.

 In the medieval texts, Troilus is a doughty knight throughout the war, taking over, as in Dares, after Hector's death as the main warrior on the Trojan side.
 Indeed he is named as a second Hector by Chaucer and Lydgate.
 These two poets follow Boccaccio in reporting that Troilus kills thousands of Greeks.
 However, the comparison with Hector can be seen as acknowledging Troilus' inferiority to his brother through the very need to mention him.

 In Joseph, Troilus is greater than Alexander, Hector, Tydeus, Bellona and even Mars, and kills seven Greeks with one blow of his club.
 He does not strike at opponents' legs because that would demean his victory.
 He only fights knights and nobles, and disdains facing the common warriors.

 Albert of Stade saw Troilus as so important that he is the title character of his version of the Trojan War.
 He is "the wall of his homeland, Troy's protection, the rose of the military...."

 The list of Greek leaders Troilus wounds expands in the various re-tellings of the war from the two in Dares to also include Agamemnon, Diomedes and Menelaus.
 Guido, in keeping his promise to tell of all Troilus' valorous deeds, describes many incidents.
 Troilus is usually victorious but is captured in an early battle by Menestheus before his friends rescue him.
 This incident reappears in the imitators of Guido, such as Lefevre and the Laud and Lydgate Troy Books.